The glyptodon may seem like just a big armadillo, but it was the size of a car and could crush early humans with its

 Like an armadillo, the glyptodon had a head and tail that protruded out from a large shell.
-It also had an armored back made up of more than 1,000 bony plates.
-These plates fit together tightly and securely, which made the glyptodon’s back look more like a turtle’s as opposed to a modern armadillo’s.
+It also had an armored back made up of more than 1,000 bony plates that fit together tightly and securely, which made the glyptodon’s back look more like a turtle’s as opposed to a modern armadillo’s.
 But unlike either of those creatures, glyptodon specimens regularly reached 10 feet long while weighing one ton.

-Glyptodons lived from approximately 5.3 million to 11,700 years ago, which means that early humans coexisted with these beasts.
-But our ancestors had little to fear because these omnivores ate plants, insects, and carrion as they roamed all over present-day North and South America.
+Glyptodons lived from approximately 5.3 million to 11,700 years ago, which means that early humans coexisted with these large creatures.
+But our ancestors had little to fear because these omnivores ate plants, insects, and carrion as they roamed across present-day North and South America.

 Some thrived in tropical areas, while other adapted to life on grassland prairies.
 A few managed to make their home in cold climates.
 Most fossils of these creatures come from a swath of South America that extends from the Amazon River basin to the vast plains of Argentina.